maxxu05/backup_iphonepics_windows/README.md

-The only requirements to run the code is pywin32 and tqdm, which you can install below.
+The only requirements to run the code is pywin32 (with python 3.11) and tqdm, which you can install below.

 	pip install pywin32==305
 	pip install tqdm==4.64.1